Sita (2019 film): Plot

 A series of funny incidents take place where Ram tries to be honest, which irritates Sita.
 The police, arranged by Basava, try to arrest Sita for forgery, but she keeps escaping from them with Ram, Chakram, and Rupa.
-Sita asks Ram to sign the property papers so that the property will be legally accepted by Ram, and then she can ask him to put it back in her name.
+Sita asks Ram to sign the property papers so that Ram will legally accept the property, and then she can ask him to put it back in her name.
 Sita asks Ram to marry her but has Rupa give her a fake call, which she uses to create a scene that the police are looking for her.
 Ram signs the papers immediately to save Sita, and she rushes to the bank to withdraw the money, planning to leave Ram behind.
 However, the bank cannot authorize the transfer without Sita providing legal proof that Ram is her husband.
 The police find and try to arrest Sita, but Ram saves her again.
 However, she remains indifferent to him throughout the ordeal, upsetting Chakram and Rupa.

-Later, Sita reaches the court with help from Ram, Chakram, Rupa, and some localities to acquire bail.
-Afterwards, her father's friend and a legal advisor to the family reveals Ram's connection to her: Sita's egoistic mother refused to give her jewelry for mortgage to Anand to help start his business.
+Later, Sita reaches the court with help from Ram, Chakram, Rupa, and some local people to acquire bail.
+Afterwards, her father's friend and the family's legal advisor reveals Ram's connection to her: Sita's egoistic mother refused to give her jewelry for mortgage to Anand to help start his business.
 Anand's sister (Ram's mother) then offered her jewelry, including her mangalsutra, to her brother.
 When Ram's parents die in an accident, Anand brings Ram into his home, and during this time, his business takes off.
-Sita's mother celebrates with lavish jewelry for herself and her daughter, but Anand yells that since the business formed because of his sister's financial support, the property rights belong to Ram.
+Sita's mother celebrates with lavish jewelry for herself and her daughter.
+Anand yells that since the business formed because of his sister's financial support, the property rights belong to Ram.
 Anand reveals that Sita can wear the jewelry as she is Ram's wife.
-This outrages Sita's mother and she starts abusing Ram, prompting Anand to leave him in the monastery to protect him.
+This outrages Sita's mother, and she starts abusing Ram, prompting Anand to leave him in the monastery to protect him.
 Hearing this, Sita decides to repay the jewels given by Ram's mother as a loan.

 Meanwhile, Basava's men attack Ram.
 Sita tries to save him but gets beaten by a goon.
-Ram fights with all the goons, but Basava shoots him, demanding that Sita must surrender to him to save Ram.
+Ram fights all the goons, but Basava shoots him and demands that Sita surrender to him to save Ram.
 Sita eventually agrees to Basava's terms, but when seeing her crying, Ram wakes up and fights with Basava, who shoots him again.
-Sita and Ram manage to escape and while she is taking Ram to the hospital, he requests Sita to take him to the bank so that he can sign the property papers before he dies.
+Sita and Ram manage to escape, and while she is taking Ram to the hospital, he requests that Sita take him to the bank so he can sign the property papers before he dies.
 However, Sita finally declares that she needs him and not the property.
-Basava attacks the car and they are both injured.
+Basava attacks the car, and they are both injured.
 The monk in the monastery sends one of his disciples to safeguard Ram, and he arrives on time with the ambulance.